42xel/BAPL2/README.md

 .succes = !(treat1 => treat2 => treat3 => 0)
 ```
 It allows to chain treatements that depend on each other.
-Because it evaluates as true when its left hand side is falsy, some workaround is necessary to produce sensible output.
+Because it evaluates as true when its left hand side is falsy, some workaround is necessary to produce sensible output, namely finishing the sequence by 0 so that it evaluates to a different logical value than an early failure.

-It can also, on its own, replace if else, and more generally chains of else if :
+It can also, on its own, replace `if else`, and more generally chains of `else if` :
 ```
     (cond1 => exp1 => 0)
 =>  (cond2 => exp2 => 0)